I bet you're wondering. . .

 Jobs I’ve Held: Taco Slinger – I worked at a local fast-food taco joint as a teenager.
 The manager left two teens alone to man the restaurant, clean up and hide the money in the lettuce bin.
 We were only robbed once during my shift.

-Genetic Counselor – I meet with people who are concerned about a genetic disease in their family, take a family history and talk with them about the chance the disease could affect them or their children and any genetic testing available.
+Genetic Counselor – Genetic Counselors meet with people who are concerned about a hereditary disease in their family, take a family history, and talk with them about the chance the disease could affect them or their children and any genetic testing available.

 A Few of my Favorite Things: I have to preface this by saying that I hate the concept of picking a favorite, because I have different favorites at different times and also because I know I am going to leave something out.
 So consider all of the lists below as incomplete works in progress.

-Books I've Loved: As a kid I loved all of Dr. Suess’ books, but my favorite was MCELIGOTT’S POOL .
-I also loved THE BOY WHO ATE FLOWERS by Nancy Sherman and illustrated by Nancy Carroll, KATY DID by Jean Conder Soule, illustrated by Aliki and the Winnie the Pooh books.
+Books I've Loved: As a kid, some of my favorite books were THE BOY WHO ATE FLOWERS by Nancy Sherman and illustrated by Nancy Carroll, KATY DID by Jean Conder Soule, illustrated by Aliki and the Winnie the Pooh books.
 Other favorites were the Betsy books, by Carolyn Haywood, Betty MacDonald’s Mrs. Pigglewiggle books, THE PHANTOM TOLLBOOTH by Norton Juster and FROM THE MIXED-UP FILES OF MRS. BASIL E. FRANKWEILER by E.L.
 Konigsburg.
 I loved mysteries (and still do), especially Trixie Belden and The Happy Hollisters.
 As a teenager, I loved M.E.
 Kerr’s books, particularly THE SON OF SOMEONE FAMOUS and Ray Bradbury’s DANDELION WINE and THE ILLUSTRATED MAN.
 Ok, there are so many more, and I haven’t even started on the books I’ve loved as a grown-up.